AMWA-TV/info-006/docs/Device implementation How To.md

 ```

 **Conclusions**

 In this section you have started to explore the code for the NMOS Control Framework by adding a new parameter to the existing framework.
 You have modified the code to add the parameter to an existing Control Block and then used IS-12 Protocol to read, write and verify your code changes are worked as expected.

-You have seen how the overall framework supports additional functionality in a seamless manner.
-Some 15 odd code line changes provides full access to a new control parameter including read, write and notifications of changes.
+You have seen how the overall framework supports additional functionality in a seamless manner by standard class inheritance of the framework.

-In the next section you will follow another path to extension of the framework by creating a derived class based on the `NCGain` Control Block you worked with in the previous section.
-This is the expected path of extension to the NMOS Control Framework envisioned by AMWA and the NMOS Community.
-Implementors and Venders can derive from the existing framework class structure to add functionality and remain discoverable and controllable by other venders that use the framework.

 ### Overall Conclusions

 This HOW-TO has shown how to work with the NMOS Control Framework.
 You have created a simple NMOS Device that uses NMOS IS-04 to advertise its control endpoint with an NMOS RDS.
 You have worked with the IS-12 protocol to discover a NMOS Control for Stereo Gain and modified a parameter of one leg of the Stereo Gain Block.
 You have gained experience with making simple modifications to the code for a TypeScript implementation of a NMOS Controllable Device based on the open-sourced NMOS Control Mock Node.

+### Further Directions

 We encourage you to continue exploration of how the NMOS Control Framework can enable compelling User-Stories for your customers and differentiate your products in the expanding [NMOS](https://www.amwa.tv/nmos-overview) community of venders and users while at the same time contributing to an open-standards based approach.